commfish/BSAI_crab_assessments/BBRKC/bbrkc_26f/readme_26f.md

 --- need to document v38 changes and difference with version bridging.
 --- create figures for this purpose - focus on main components

+Tried version 39 and 44.
+Versions were having issues with tanner crab estimation.
+Using version 44 went back to "old" tanner crab fleet designation in size comps.
+Fleet 1 instead of 3.
+Did this for both m24.0c.2 and m26.0

+IMPORTANT !!!!
+Use folders "...tannerold" for assessment results

 ## Model options Sept ---------